 The Program on Constitutional Structure also promotes research in the field of constitutional structure.
 It sponsors a rich array of lectures, conferences, and other events—domestically and internationally—to advance understandings of constitutional structures and their relationship to human well-being.
 We encourage students to participate in faculty research and to develop their own research projects at Notre Dame, either by working as a faculty research assistant or by enrolling in a “directed reading” (independent research project) with a faculty member.

 Notre Dame graduates have served at the highest levels of federal and state governments.
 Each year, many Notre Dame graduates earn prestigious clerkships in various levels of the United States and state judiciaries.
-Last year, according to data reported to the American Bar Association, Notre Dame stood in a tie for 10th place among U.S. law schools for its rate of placing students in federal judicial clerkships.
 The Notre Dame Program on Constitutional Structure is pleased to help our students prepare for careers across a range of fields in public law.